 Pecans nuts are delicious nuts with a buttery and rich flavor that are enjoyed all around the world.
 Not only are they tasty, but they also come packed with numerous health benefits.
 This article will explore the nutritional profile of pecans, their health benefits, and how they can be incorporated into a healthy diet.

-What are Pecans?
+What are pecan?

 Pecans are brown-colored nuts with edible kernels.
 These are similar to walnuts.
 Pecans are native to North America and Mexico.
 These come from large deciduous trees belonging to the Hickory family.
 Hickory is a fuelwood species, which is used in making furniture and also yields high amounts of charcoal that have an economic value.

-Interestingly, pecan comes in various sizes such as mammoth, extra-large, large, medium, small and midget.
+Interestingly, pecan comes in various sizes such as mammoth, extra-large, large, medium, small, and midget.
 They are also obtainable in several forms such as whole pecans, pecan halves, pieces, granules, and meals.

 Nutritional Values of Pecans

 Pecan carry energy, fiber, amino acids, starch, and sugars.
 These nuts have the best source of plant-based protein.
 Other nutrients in this fruit include thiamin, riboflavin, niacin, pantothenic acid, beta-carotene, folate, folic acid, vitamin A, vitamin B6, vitamin C, vitamin E, and vitamin K.

 Among the minerals, pecan is rich in calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese, and selenium.
 It carries no sodium and is, therefore, helpful for people with high blood pressure and other dangerous diseases.

 These nuts are rich in healthy monounsaturated fats and 70% of a single nut comprises of these fats.
 This percentage is the highest among all the nuts, which gives you all the benefits listed below.